sosadtsia/sosadtsia/README.md

 DevOps Developer
 ________________

-I’ve begun my journey in the tech industry, starting in system administration where I explored various areas such as storage, data protection, and system monitoring.
+I've begun my journey in the tech industry, starting in system administration where I explored various areas such as storage, data protection, and system monitoring.
 Since 2019, I shifted my focus to cloud-based infrastructure, working with AWS while also exploring Google Cloud and Azure in my spare time.
 I have a strong passion for infrastructure automation, tooling, and finding creative solutions that enhance both system efficiency and reliability.

 * 🌍  I'm based in Ontario, Canada
 * 📫  You can contact me at [sviatoslav.osadtsia@gmail.com](mailto:sviatoslav.osadtsia@gmail.com)
-* 🌱  I’m currently learning Python
+* 🌱  I'm currently learning Python
 * 🤝  I'm open to collaborating on projects

 ### Skills